zeno-ml/zeno/docs/intro.md

 pip install zenoml
 ```

-Create a folder with at least one Python file with a `predict_function`.
+Create a folder with at least one Python file and a `predict_function`.
 Add any number of Zeno modules using the `distill` and `metric` functions.
 See [Writing Tests](writing_tests) for details on each of these modules.